capnproto/capnproto/doc/_posts/2013-12-13-promise-pipelining-capnproto-vs-ice.md

 returning a result.

 You are probably already thinking:  That's a ridiculously bad way to define an RPC interface!
-You want to have _one_ method `eval()` that takes an expression tree, otherwise you will have ridiculous latency.
-But this is exactly the point.
-With promise pipelining, this is a perfectly fine interface.
+You want to have _one_ method `eval()` that takes an expression tree (or graph, even), otherwise you will have ridiculous latency.
+But this is exactly the point.  **With promise pipelining, simple, composable methods work fine.**

-To prove the point, I implemented servers in both Cap'n Proto and [ZeroC Ice](http://www.zeroc.com/), an alternative RPC framework.
-I also implemented clients against each one, where the client attempts to evaluate the expression:
+To prove the point, I've implemented servers in both Cap'n Proto and [ZeroC Ice](http://www.zeroc.com/), an alternative RPC framework.
+I then implemented clients against each one, where the client attempts to evaluate the expression:

     ((5 * 2) + ((7 - 3) * 10)) / (6 - 4)